zephyrproject-rtos/trusted-firmware-m/docs/building/tests_build_instruction.rst

     -DTEST_PSA_API=STORAGE
     -DTEST_PSA_API=CRYPTO
     -DTEST_PSA_API=INITIAL_ATTESTATION
+    -DTEST_PSA_API=IPC

 Respectively for the corresponding service.
+For detailed information, please refer to **PSA Certified APIs Architecture Test Suite** section [2]_ in the documentation of **psa-arch-tests** repository.

 For example, to enable the PSA API tests for the Crypto service:

 .. code-block:: bash